Tax is changing the landscape for UK property investment – are you prepared?

 1. How your rental income is taxed

-Instead of being treated as personal earnings, your rental income profits after costs are treated as corporate profits.
+Instead of being treated as personal earnings, your property investment profits after costs are treated as corporate investment profits.
 This means they will be taxed at the corporation tax rate, which is now 19% and is reducing to 17% in 2020.
 This is a marginal benefit for basic rate taxpayers, but more than halves the tax liability for a higher rate and additional rate taxpayers.

 2. How your mortgage interest payments are treated

 As a limited company, mortgage interest payments are considered as a cost of running the business.
-So, you get to deduct them from your gross rental profits.
+So, you get to deduct them from your gross property investment profits.
 In 2020, this means that our example property investment would produce:

 - £10,000 rental income